Director of Family Advocacy

 Work examples

-This isn't traditional schooling, and this isn't conventional parent engagement.
+This isn't a conventional school, and this isn't conventional family engagement work either.

-At Alpha, parent advocacy functions as a growth driver, not a support service.
-You'll lead high-trust conversations, facilitate events that drive conversions, and develop conviction one family at a time.
-This requires mastering both the narrative and the educational model.
-You'll need precise understanding of what distinguishes Alpha—and how to articulate that in ways that inspire action.
+At Alpha, parent advocacy functions as a strategic growth driver, not a support service.
+You'll lead high-trust dialogues, facilitate events that drive enrollment, and build conviction family by family.
+That requires mastery of both the content and the approach.
+You'll need complete fluency in what differentiates Alpha—and how to articulate that in ways that resonate and persuade.

-Want to understand the narratives you'll be shaping and communicating?
+Want to understand the narratives you'll be shaping and amplifying?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen directly to three Alpha dads as they explain their rejection of conventional education—and the ways Alpha's model has transformed their children's confidence, autonomy, and academic performance.
+Listen to three Alpha fathers discuss why they opted out of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic performance.

 👉 Watch the conversation (24 min)